 Time Management

 19. Use a personal planner.
-Around middle school, kids’ schedules tend to pick up as they become more involved in sports, hanging out with friends, community events, performances, work, etc. This is a great age to give them a planner and help them learn to write things down.
+Around middle school, kids’ schedules tend to pick up as they become more involved in sports, hanging out with friends, community events, performances, work, etc. At this age, it can be a great thing to give them a planner and help them learn to write things down.

 20 Schedule routine appointments.
-Before they graduate, kids can learn to schedule their own dentist and doctor appointments.
+Before they graduate, young adults should learn to schedule their own dentist and doctor appointments.
 Remind them to show courtesy to businesses by showing up early!

 Finance

 22. File Income taxes.
-Once they have a job, they can begin filing their own income taxes.
+Once they have a job, it is a great idea to have them file their income taxes.

 23. Manage a bank account.
 Help them open a savings or checking account at a local bank.
-This will give them experience keeping a ledger, writing checks, depositing and withdrawing from their account.
+This is a fun way to give them experience keeping a ledger, writing checks, depositing, and withdrawing from their account.
 Help them manage their account with online banking.
-This is especially helpful when they have to start paying their own bills.
+This is especially helpful when they have to start paying their bills.

 24. Calculate a tip.
 Show kids how to calculate a tip for a service.
 Include a lesson about the importance of being generous!